Bunion Removal Surgery Options

 - Before it starts affecting your other toes.

 The most remarkable difference between traditional bunion removal surgeries and a minimally invasive bunion surgery is the recovery time.
 After a minimally invasive surgery, you can walk right out of the operating roomwith little to no pain..
 There are no general anesthesia side effects; there is no lying in bed for up to three months.
-You can walk into the surgery center with a bunion, and walk right out of it bunion-free, just a couple of hours later.
+You can walk into the surgery center with a bunion, and walk right out of it bunion-free and almost pain-free, just a couple of hours later.

 Contact us for an appointment and free consultation.
 If you need your bunion problem fixed as soon as possible, we can make it happen.
 In some cases, it’s possible to have the procedure right after the free consultation.